rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## Implementation Considerations (from RFC 8639)

+**TODO, we should rework this to strings for subscription names instead**

 To support deployments that include both configured and dynamic subscriptions, it is recommended that the subscription "id" domain be split into static and dynamic halves.
 This will eliminate the